elifkoseler/plant_app/README.md

 - **LiveData** – For reactive UI updates
 - **Glide** – For efficient image loading and caching
 - **FragmentContainerView** – Single-activity architecture with NavHostFragment
+- **Git + GitHub** – Actively used GitHub for version control with a clean Git workflow.
+Developed features in isolated feature branches, used pull requests (PRs) to track progress and maintain code quality.

 ---